Best Green Tea Extract Supplements (EGCG Capsules, Pills & Powders)

 But when your body responds favorably, the tea works by slightly raising your metabolism and decreasing fat absorption which can help you slim down a little bit faster and may be helpful in maintaining a healthy weight as long as you don’t overdo it with your the rest of your lifestyle.
 This is also where proper digestion happens, specially with the help of probiotics.

-It was also found that in some cases green tea helped to improve endurance which boosted athletic performance.
+It was also found that in some cases green tea helped to improve endurance which boosted athletic performance especially when you are benefited with a healthy environment.
 Once again, the studies showed hit and miss results.
 It largely depends on genetics and the way that your individual body works, so it helps to know the facts about this drink.

 Green Tea for Heart Disease